BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: Conclusion

 \section{Conclusion}

 In this study, we introduced a novel automatic pitch correction (APC) model, BERT-APC, that effectively corrects detuned singing voices without relying on any reference such as a music score, instrumental accompaniment, or guide vocals, while preserving intentional pitch deviations for expressive purposes.
-BERT-APC repurposes the symbolic music language model MusiBERT to predict note pitch sequences that are musically coherent from detuned pitch sequences.
+BERT-APC repurposes the symbolic music language model MusicBERT to predict note pitch sequences that are musically coherent from detuned pitch sequences.
 To this end, we developed a new deep learning-based note segmentator and a stationary pitch predictor, as well as a detuner for data augmentation.

 In experiments, BERT-APC outperformed two recent singing voice transcription (SVT) models by large margins in note pitch prediction, and also received significantly higher MOS ratings compared to two widely-used commercial APC systems.

 One potential limitation of BERT-APC is that, since it corrects pitches based on musical context, its performance may degrade on songs that deviate significantly from typical musical patterns.
+One possible direction to mitigate this limitation is to incorporate additional musical context, such as symbolic accompaniment or song-scale information, when available.
+Such information could complement the vocal-derived context used by the current model and improve robustness on songs that are less well explained by typical musical patterns.
+Although using externally provided accompaniment information would move beyond the fully reference-free setting, a practical extension may be possible by automatically extracting such context from the audio signal itself (e.g., via Automatic Music Transcription).

 To the best of our knowledge, BERT-APC is the first reference-free neural APC model that leverages a musical language model to correct detuned singing voices.